-Lastly, we return to Section 6.5.4 to compare the mindsets that described what Otto and Blaine said when faced with confusion.
-We focus on their difference in persistence.
+Lastly, we return to Responses to Setbacks to compare the mindsets Otto and Blaine seemed to take up when faced with setbacks.
+The difference in persistence points to a difference in mindset.
 Both students articulated a point of confusion or stuckness, but Otto's response was to embrace the challenge ("I'll start working through it, I'll try to simplify it"), whereas Blaine's response was to give up ("I don't really try to do any more").
-For Otto, the setback was an opportunity to learn, which aligns with growth mindset, whereas for Blaine, the setback was paralyzing, which aligns with fixed mindset.
-The contrast between how students respond to these challenges is closely aligned with mindset theory, which indicates that mindset can be key in explaining whether students succeed at overcoming challenges in Mr. Buford's computational activities.
+For Otto, the setback was an opportunity to learn, which aligns with a growth mindset, whereas for Blaine, the setback was paralyzing, which aligns with a fixed mindset.
+The contrast between how students respond to these challenges is closely aligned with mindset theory, which indicates that mindset is key in whether students succeed at overcoming challenges in Mr. Buford's computational activities.

 Our work suggests building on the premise that mindset is linked to how students respond to computational challenges.
-For example, how do students develop views related to mindset theory in their computational work?
+For example, how do students develop their mindsets for computational work?
 Are there pivotal experiences (like mastery experiences for self-efficacy) that impact students' mindsets in significant ways?
 Our data would also suggest observing how students treat computational challenges differently in the wake of mindset interventions, similar to many others' recommendations [124, 125, 126, 127, 128].
-We also recommend studies on designing opportunities for students to embrace growth mindset could help students in other ways in a computation-integrated physics context.
+We also recommend studies on how developing mindset could help students in other ways in a computationally integrated physics context.
 We do not have the answers, but our results from the challenges students face would indicate that more research is needed in this area.

-6.6.3 Self-concept
+6.7.3 Self-concept

-Shavelson et al. [119] emphasized that self-concept is organized, or structured by domain, meaning that a person can have a different self-view depending on the context (e.g., physics class) and focus (e.g., computational activities).
+Shavelson et al [119] emphasized that self-concept is organized, or structured by domain, meaning that a person has a different self-view depending on the context (e.g., physics class) and focus (e.g., computational activities).
 It is developmental, in that a person builds or develops a narrative about oneself in a particular set of contexts.
 Though it was at first used to describe broad self-views (i.e., self-esteem), self-concept was only later used to examine academic realms.
 Marsh and Craven [118] argued that what distinguishes academic self-concept is that students evaluate their performance in comparison to their performance in other domains, their peers' performances, and their internal standards of performance quality.
 Though focused on evaluation, it is distinguished from self-efficacy because the evaluation of performance is stabilized by previous evaluations and exists broadly for an entire school subject, whereas a self-efficacy judgment has more to do with prospective situations in a given academic domain.
 This would make the difference between self-concept and self-efficacy threefold: (1) domain-level versus task-level evaluation (2) evaluation of past performance versus prospective performance, and (3) incorporation of evaluation into a sense of self versus a sense of ability.

-In a theory-building paper by Brunner et al. [120], they propose and evaluate the effectiveness of a model for self-concept.
-The authors suggest using a first-order model (e.g., focusing broadly on academic self-concept) or a nested model (e.g., considering broad academic self-concept and math self-concept).
+In a theory-building paper by Brunner et al [120], they propose and evaluate the effectiveness of a model for self-concept.
+The authors suggest using a first-order model (e.g., focusing broadly on academic self-concept) or a nested model (e.g., considering broad academic self-concept AND math self-concept).
 They emphasize that self-concept can be split into separate self-concepts for each academic domain when using the nested model.
 In our context, this would indicate that this model of self-concept would be appropriate for the students who perceive computation as a separate domain from physics (not integrated into the domain of physics as a learning tool).
 This is in opposition to how Mr. Buford, the teacher, framed computation in his classroom.